 “Every decision I made was done so with a lot of awareness and knowledge; I knew what the risks were and I felt empowered making each decision.
 It’s not about how you birth but how you’re treated in birth…I honestly believe that.

 “My milk came in on day five and that was a really hard wait because I did wonder if it was going to come in at all.
 I had a lactation consultant and she checked everything and felt so supported.
 My left breast produces a lot of milk but the right just doesn’t produce as much; I had more nerve damage on that side so I do wonder if that’s the cause.”

-Breast implant removal, Emergency caesarean, PCOS, Prodromal labour
+Prodromal labour, Breast implant removal, PCOS, Emergency caesarean

 You can connect with Emma at Emma Morris Nutrition

 The Pregnancy, Babies and Children’s Expo. is Australia’s most trusted early parenting event.
 With over 30 years of experience, it is a must for all new parents.
 Showcasing BIG brands, BEST prices, special offers and the LATEST innovations, all under one roof.

 Enjoy FREE talks and classes from trusted experts, including antenatal education focusing on your Pregnancy, Labour and Birth, car and home safety, preparing for breastfeeding, safe sleeping environments and much more!

 The Pregnancy Babies & Children’s Expo currently host 11 Expos around Australia annually, where Visitors can talk directly with brand owners, product developers and service providers and have all their questions answered.
 Discover all you need to know from bump, to birth and beyond at the Pregnancy, Babies and Children’s Expo.
 Get your FREE tickets today to Australia’s BIGGEST early parenting event at pbcexpo.com.au